microsoft/microbit-robot/tutorials/getting-started.md

 # Micro:bit Robot Getting Started

+## Getting started @showdialog

+In this tutorial, you will learn to configure your robot, use the simulator, move forward and do turns.
+Let's go!

 ## Choose the robot type @showhint

 Drag the `||robot:robot ... start||` at the start of `||basic:on start||` and choose the robot type